Select Page

 Is consignment inventory right for my business?

 Consignment inventory is typically riskier for consigners than for consignees.
 If you have products you need to sell, we recommend consignment as one avenue for customers to find and purchase from you.
-It isn’t necessarily the best way to sell your stuff full time, since you’re placing a lot of control into someone else’s hands.
+There are better ways to sell your stuff full-time since you’re placing a lot of control into someone else’s hands.
 That certainly doesn’t mean it’s an unwise option, however.

 Selling on consignment gives you a chance to break into bigger and more competitive market as a small or newly established business.